-Candidates must remain in residence for three terms for which full-time fees will be charged.
-The third term, usually devoted to thesis research, may be taken
+Candidates must remain in residence for three terms for which full-time fees will be charg the Summer of the first year.
+If the thesis is not completed in this time, students must reg ister for additional sessions as needed.
+All I be char

-CMPL 616 (12) Master's Thesis 5

-Required Courses (9 credits)

-CMPL 610 (3) Legal Research Methodology
+CMPL 610 (1.5) Legal Research Methodology 1

+CMPL 611 (1.5) Legal Research Methodology 2

-ENVR 615 (3) Interdisciplinary Approach Environment and Sustainability
+ENVR 615 Td) Interdisciplinary Approach Environment and Sustainability

 LAWG 601 (1.5) Communication 1

 LAWG 602 (1.5) Communication 2

-ENVR 610 (3) Foundations of Environmental Policy ENVR 614 (3) Mobilizing Research for Sustainability
+ENVR 610 Td) Foundations of Environmental Policy ENVR 614 Td) Mobilizing Research for Sustainability

-ENVR 585 (3) Readings in Environment 2
+ENVR 585 Td) Readings in Environment 2

-ENVR 630 (3) Civilization and Environment
+ENVR 630 Td) Civilization and Environment

-ENVR 680 (3) Topics in Environment 4
+ENVR 680 Td) Topics in Environment 4